qutip/qutip/doc/guide/guide-dynamics.rst

     >>> expt,times,which=mcsolve(H, psi0, tlist, ntraj, [sqrt(0.1)*a], [a.dag()*a, sm.dag()*sm])

 If no expectation values are specified then the first output will be a list of state vectors.
-A example demonstrating the use of multiple return values may be found at :ref:`ExamplesMCTimesWhich`.
+A example demonstrating the use of multiple return values may be found at :ref:`examples-collapsetimesmonte`.
 To summarize, the table below gives the output of the monte-carlo solver for a given set of input and output conditions:

 +--------------------+-----------------------+-----------------------------+------------------------------------+
 | Collapse operators | Expectation operators | Number of requested outputs | Return value(s)                    |